North Carolina

 For now, the future of the Dean E. Smith Center — whether it’s renovated, replaced on campus or moved to Carolina North — remains unresolved and paused amid the transition from Hubert Davis to Michael Malone.

 These new documents make clear how close UNC came to a decision.
-And now, after millions spent and years of planning, the university is, in some ways, is back where it started: weighing cost against culture, and vision against voice.
+And now, after millions spent and years of planning, the university is, in some ways, back where it started: weighing cost against culture, and vision against voice.

 This story was originally published April 21, 2026 at 2:36 PM.